 Please remove all unnecessary elements from your document and save each design as a separate file.

 Gregory, Inc. is not responsible for typos, incorrect information, or colors in a supplied file.
-In the event there are errors, a new file may be submitted or when possible, adjustments may be made by our Art Department for an additional charge.
+In the event there are errors, a new file may be submitted or when possible, adjustments may be made by our expert Prepress Technicians for an additional charge.